-These cookies were tested so many times, because I wanted them to be just absolutely perfect for spooky season.
-The rich chocolate batter is studded with the maximum amount of chocolate chips possible for the very darkest, richest cookie.
+We tested these cookies so many times because we wanted them to be perfect for spooky season.
+It worked.
+After much tweaking (and snacking), we came up with a homemade cooking where the rich chocolate batter is studded with the maximum amount of chocolate chips possible for the darkest, most festive cookie for Halloween, maybe ever.

 • Great for a party, as they’re easy to transport and always a crowd pleaser!